pivotal/docs-platform-automation/docs/pipelines/resources.md

 that will be stored for internet-restricted, or faster, access.
 Platform Automation Toolkit will not create this resource for you.

-{% code_snippet 'examples', 'resources-pipeline-platform-automation' %}
+{% code_snippet 'reference', 'resources-pipeline-platform-automation' %}

 ### Configured Resources